Pantyhose-X/awesome/README.md

 *   [NVlabs/stylegan](https://github.com/NVlabs/stylegan) - StyleGAN - Official TensorFlow Implementation

-*   [ansible/galaxy](https://github.com/ansible/galaxy) - Source code behind the Galaxy hub at http://galaxy.ansible.com
+*   [ansible/galaxy](https://github.com/ansible/galaxy) - Legacy Galaxy still available as read-only on  https://old-galaxy.ansible.com - looking for the new galaxy -> https://github.com/ansible/galaxy\_ng

 *   [ansible/ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy and maintain.
 Automate everything from code deployment to network configuration to cloud management, in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com.